 2. You Have No Privacy

 You can’t hang out in your bedroom without your sibling or parents barging in to bug you.
 The same goes for your living room and bathroom as well.
+You can’t entertain guests or invite a date over because you know someone in the house will interrupt.

 3. You’re Embarrassed About Your Room